 Due to the fact that this is a solid, some of this silicon dioxide will remain in the engine and if not removed can cause considerable damage that increases the cost of operating the generation equipment.

-If there are also elements such as sodium, aluminum, magnesium, iron, or similar elements present then glass-like materials called silicates can form.
-It is these silicates which are extremely abrasive to generator engine moving parts.
+If there are also elements such as sodium, aluminium, magnesium, iron, or similar elements present then glass-like materials called silicates can form.
+It is these silicates that are extremely abrasive to generator engine moving parts.

 There are at least five different removal methods for siloxane which have been applied to varying extents to the removal of siloxane before a biogas like landfill gas is combusted.